 Transforming Into A Modern Sailing Yacht

 During one of the events he hosted onboard SHENANDOAH, a Danish gentleman appeared and wanted to buy the vessel immediately.
 The new owner of the beauty was the Danish sculptor Count Viggo Jarl.
-Under his ownership SHENANDOAH was maintained in an exceptional way transforming her into a modern yacht of the new age.
+Under his ownership, SHENANDOAH was maintained in an exceptional way transforming her into a modern yacht of the new age.
 That was a glamorous period for the topsail schooner and her owner.
-She was used for what she was created for – sail the oceans, explore the world while enjoying sailing yacht’s luxury.
+She was used for what she was created for – to sail the oceans, explore the world while enjoying sailing yacht’s luxury.
 The topsail schooner got to sail the Greek Islands, Red Sea, West Indies, the Caribbean, the Panama Canal, South America and even the Amazon, Hawaii and back to Northern Europe.
 This is where Jarl took the important decision to cease yacht’s usage and hide her during the World War II, because he suggested Germans would be interested in owning her.
 This is why he removed her two diesel engines and masts and made her look useless.
-The sailing yacht did survive the war without being touched and kept fulfilling adventurous trips to Africa and the Mediterranean welcoming princes and princesses, kings and queens … she lived golden times.
-However, not too long after the war the economic crisis hit Jarl and he didn’t have a different choice but sell his passion – SHENANDOAH.
+The sailing yacht did survive the war without being touched and kept fulfilling adventurous trips to Africa and the Mediterranean welcoming princes and princesses, kings and queens … she lived in golden times.
+However, not too long after the war, an economic crisis hit Jarl and he didn’t have the choice but to sell his passion – SHENANDOAH.

 Guns, Drugs and Illegal Cargo